cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 After the flat design period, we've seen less and less metaphors on mobile UIs.

 Some people completely ditch GUIs by only using the command line interface, just like how it was before the GUI.
 Other people use plain text computing environments like (GNU) Emacs that is a mix between a CLI and a GUI (Also featured in Tron: Legacy, 2010).

+Speaking of movies, in the original Jurassic Parc, characters interacted with computers that had a 3D file manager they called FSN (pronounced Fusion) or File System Navigator, allowing users to navigate their files in a three dimensional space.
+Although the interface was from a movie, the software actually existed but only as a demo from Silicon Graphics IRIX.
+Sadly, the software is not available anymore to download as the company shutdown years ago.

 If we come back to the cases I analyzed, you can feel that skeuomorphism also helped people understand the technical aspect of computers and smartphones.
 DVD drives, files, camera, saving files, etc. All these today feel obsolete in regards to their technology status, but also feel like relics of the past because of how GUIs evolved.
 For example, when taking a picture, you immediately see the picture in your photos gallery.
 Compared to 15 years ago, you had to wait for the camera app after pressing the (skeuomorphic) capture button to tell you the image has been saved but only after a few seconds.
 This explicitly showed, and was interpreted in the way that the image was being captured, just like a physical photo camera.
 Especially with the shutter sound and the camera's screen showing a sensor closing down circularly to the center.